China's TCL Corp to build factories in India, Brazil

 The move underscores a wider push by the company to transform itself into a manufacturer of connected technologies.

-In recent years, TCL has partnered with internet firms, including Tencent Holdings Ltd (0700.HK) and video streaming site iQiyi, backed by Baidu Inc (BIDU.O), to develop content.
+In recent years, TCL has partnered with internet firms, including Tencent Holdings Ltd and video streaming site iQiyi, backed by Baidu Inc, to develop content.

 ($1 = 6.2610 Chinese yuan renminbi)